First of all, put your hands together for these “girly swots”:

 I have no hacking skills, but I know a tiny little bit about how it is done.
 Until 2008, I had been using computers with a high level of security and had always been able to solve any problems.
 For many years, I was part of a related online community in the Netherlands so I used to be up-to-date on the latest threats and vulnerabilities.

 I used to do simple things like traceroutes, and in Southsea one day, it enabled me to confirm that my internet traffic was being diverted so that I could not access my domain e-mail and website.
 I already knew that, but having the printed proof of it is nice (output piped to lpt1).
-You can’t take it to police as evidence as police officers would have no clue what a traceroute means (and anyway, local police had told me that I needed to go to the Southampton police station and when I did that, Southampton referred me back to Portsmouth Police).
+You can’t take anything like that to police as evidence.
+Police officers would have had no clue what a traceroute meant.
+Below is more about police and cybercrimes.

-If, to your astonishment, you find that someone is accessing your offline computer(s), rest assured that you’re not going crazy.
-That is very likely happening via the electrical circuits in the building in which you’re living, if they haven’t been separated properly.
-(Other mischief can take place that way too, I bet.)
-It can also done by accessing your equipment and somehow making it accept power-line networking and then making use of the power-line network leakage that is often present in buildings.
+If, to your astonishment, you find that someone is accessing your offline computer(s), rest assured that you’re probably not going crazy, because let’s face it… It is very hard to imagine something like that!
+It is very likely happening via the electrical circuits in the building in which you’re living, if they haven’t been separated properly.
+It can also be done by accessing your equipment and somehow making it accept power-line networking and then making use of the power-line network leakage that is often present in buildings.
 (Either of this may mean that you need to sue the pants off whoever constructed the building you’re living in.)

 If you then place a timer in the circuit (which I did) you may hear it click frantically for a while, but a day or so later, that’s been circumvented too (although that may be because you haven’t realized yet that people are actually going into your flat when you’re out).
 In my case, it was accompanied by the message “Thought you could keep me out?”.
-Oh, and my Windows key got reported as stolen, too, and my Google certificate got replaced, and so on and so forth.
+Oh, and my Windows key got reported as stolen, too, and internet certificates replaced and so on and so forth.

-On another occasion, when I still had a landline (am no longer able to afford it), whenever I picked up my phone, it would tell me “You have reached the mailbox of Death’s Door Quest.” followed by the announcement that there was no more space or that the mailbox was full.
-That lasted about two weeks; I stopped checking after a while.
+On another occasion, when I still had a landline, whenever I picked up my phone, it would tell me “You have reached the mailbox of Death’s Door Quest.” followed by the announcement that there was no more space or that the mailbox was full.
+That lasted about two weeks; I simply stopped checking after a while.

 I’ve been told all sorts of nonsense too, such as “tablets can’t get hacked” even by people who really should know better.